kunaljhatta/ritual-practice01/README.md

 # Strating Ritual 1 #
-Project start ritual for speed, power and profit
+Project start ritual for speed, power and profit.